caiquebispo/notification-bell/README.md

 # Laravel Notifications Package

-An elegant and responsive Laravel package for managing notifications with Livewire, featuring full dark mode support.
+An elegant and responsive Laravel package for managing notifications with Livewire, featuring full dark mode support and queue system.

 ## Features

 - ✅ Modern and responsive interface
 - ✅ Full dark mode support
-- ✅ Real-time notification counter
 - ✅ Multiple notification types (success, error, warning, info)
 - ✅ Dropdown panel with actions (mark as read, delete)
 - ✅ Seamless Livewire integration
-- ✅ Configurable and extensible
 - ✅ Trait for the User model
 - ✅ Helper class for simplified usage
+- ✅ **Queue system for better performance**

+# Queue Configuration
+## Important: Queue Worker Required
+All notifications are now processed through Laravel queues for better performance and scalability.
+You must run the queue worker for notifications to be delivered:

 ## Installation